Copper electroforming on plastic

 We’ll be spraying on our Conductive Ink (hi-grade) to make the surface conductive and prepare it for electrofoming.
 This could also be painted on.
-For guidance with this, please see our Gold Plating a Golf Ball project.

 We could also use our Conductive Paint, guidance on the use of which comes in a following project ‘Selectively Electroforming using our Conductive Paint’.
 However, the conductive paint is best used on a less smooth surface, such as a shell or a leaf.
 With a smooth plastic surface spraying on the Conductive Ink (hi-grade) will give a better result.

 b) Spraying on the lacquer

 Spray the surface with a fine layer of clear lacquer that can be easily bought from any hardware or car accessory shop.
 We recommend using a solvent based clear lacquer spray.